brianweet/brianweet.github.io/_posts/2018-18-10-web-of-things-fan.md

 comments: true
 ---

 A while ago I've created a system to be able to control my [home ventilation fan]({% post_url 2018-15-04-dont-worry-take-a-shower %}) by using a 433mhz remote dimmer.
-In this post I will be using [Mozilla IoT](https://iot.mozilla.org/) to create a 'Web Thing' out of that same home ventilation fan.
+In this post I will be using [Project Things by Mozilla](https://iot.mozilla.org/about/) to create a 'Web Thing' out of that same home ventilation fan.

 <p class="centered-image">
     <img src="/assets/mozilla-iot/control-fan-mobile.jpg" alt="Search and control">